Tom Cruise Spotted In Paris! Will He Propose To Vanessa Kirby?

-Tom Cruise was recently spotted in Paris, France which is known to be one of the most romantic places in the world.
+Tom Cruise was recently spotted in Paris, France, which is known to be one of the most romantic places in the world.
 According to Hollywood.com, the 54-year-old actor was there to film some action sequences from his new movie Mission: Impossible 6.
 He was photographed doing some stunts with his co-star Sean Harris.
 Apart from the British actor who played Solomon Lane in the previous sequel, Simon Pegg, Ving Rhames and Rebecca Ferguson will be reprising their roles.

 Henry Cavill, who gained fame for his role as Superman in the DC Movies, will be joining the cast as well as Tom Cruise’s rumored girlfriend Vanessa Kirby.
-A few weeks ago, there have been reports coming out that the Hollywood superstar has a new love interest – and he found a way to get closer to her.
+There have been reports coming out that the Hollywood superstar has a new love interest – and he found a way to get closer to her.
 According to In Touch, the Church of Scientology’s most famous member saw the 28-year-old actress in The Crown and he knew right away that he had to work with her.

 “Tom flipped for her work and told the other Mission: Impossible producers that he had to have Vanessa for a crucial role for the franchise’s sixth installment,” an insider said.